mhorga/mhorga.github.io/_posts/2016-04-05-ray-tracing-in-a-swift-playground-part-3.markdown

 title: Ray tracing in a Swift playground part 3
 layout: post
 ---
-Since I missed my Monday post, as a punishment, I will write two posts this week!
 Let's continue working on our `ray tracer` and pick up where we left off last week.
 If we want to render spheres of different materials, `Peter Shirley` recommends creating an abstract material class that encapsulates behavior.
 As a computer scientist myself, I couldn't agree more!

 The `material` class will let us produce a scattered ray and calculate how much it was absorbed or attenuated by its reflectance.
 Let's create a new file named __material.swift__ or any other name of your choice.
 Inside, let's create a `protocol` which is well suited for an abstract class in `Swift`: